A Multilinear Tongue Model Derived from Speech Related MRI Data of the Human Vocal Tract: Conclusion

 \section{Conclusion}

-In this work, we presented a multilinear tongue model that was derived from volumetric \ac{mri} scans in a minimally supervised way.
-In particular, we saw during the experiments that a model with a low dimensionality can reliably register unknown data with an acceptable precision.
-Moreover, we explored in two experiments if the model that was acquired from static data was suitable for tracking sparse motion capture data of the tongue.
-Here, we saw that fixing the anatomical features of the model to speaker specific shape provided the most acceptable results.
-Moreover, this variant also provided us with the option of performing a motion transfer from one speaker to another.
+In this work, we have presented a multilinear tongue model that was derived from volumetric \ac{mri} scans in a minimally supervised way.
+We also verified the validity of the extracted meshes by conducting a preference test.
+Afterwards, we observed in the experiments that a model with a low dimensionality can reliably register unknown data with an acceptable precision.
+Moreover, we explored in two experiments whether the model that was acquired from static data was suitable for tracking sparse motion capture data of the tongue.
+We found that fixing the anatomical features of the model to a speaker specific shape provided the most acceptable results.
 However, we also discovered indications that the current multilinear model might be missing some shape variations.

+A previous version of our multilinear model was used in a text-to-speech framework that is able to synthesize audio with synchronized tongue motion \citep{Lemaguer2017IS}.
+For this purpose, the audio and \ac{ema} recordings of the mngu0 articulatory database \citep{Richmond2011} were used, where we utilized the output tongue pose weights from a tracking approach similar to the one described in \autoref{sec:tracking} as feature vectors for training the synthesis framework.

 In the future, we plan to investigate whether more shape variations can be obtained using more data.
 To this end, we want to use additional datasets in our framework.
-This implies that we also have to extract the shapes of phones like \textipa{[g, k]} that are characterized by contact with the soft palate.
-Here, we have to address the issue of recovering in the corresponding scans the surface of the soft palate, which can deform in a non-rigid way.
+This implies that we also have to extract the shapes of phones like [ɡ, k] that are characterized by contact with the soft palate.
+In this regard, we have to address the issue of recovering in the corresponding scans the surface of the soft palate, which can deform in a non-rigid way.
 Additionally, the datasets we use might differ with respect to the recorded phones, which leads to missing data in our training set.
-In this case, the simple averaging method for reconstructing missing shapes is no longer sufficient.
-Furthermore, using more data also increases the risk of encountering mislabeled or corrupt scans.
+In this case, the simple averaging method for reconstructing missing shapes will no longer be sufficient.
+We believe that such a model may have access to a sufficient amount of shape variations to be usable in areas of application such as audiovisual speech synthesis, \ac{capt}, or articulatory speech synthesis.
+Of course, this hypothesis has to be carefully investigated and evaluated in future work.

+Moreover, in the current study, we manually selected the parameters for our framework.
+It may be interesting to investigate in the future if parameters exist that lead to acceptable results in a general setting, which would free the user from the burden of tuning them by hand.
+Moreover, we could try to improve the approach to extract higher quality meshes.